ericbartanen/exif_extractor/README.md

 This API take an image and returns a JSON object with the Latitude Reference, Latitude Coordinates, Longitude Reference, and Longitude Coordinates.
 All coordinates are in Decimal, Minute, Second (DMS) format.

+If a photo does not contain GPS data then an empty array will be returned.

 *Note: anything in angle brackets (<>) indicates user input

 ## Making the Request